dA505819/dA505819.github.io/README.md

 ## Want to discuss something?

 Something that interest and excites you?
-Let's collaborate and build together to help people.
+Let's collaborate and build together to help humanity.

 ````
 Any idea regarding a project, discussion about interesting facts or figures & latest technology.